t0mg/wordclock/software/README.md

 - In PatformIO, the merged build file is located in `.pio\build\<environment name>\firmware_<environment name>_merged.bin`.
 - If you are building with Arduino IDE, use `Sketch > Export compiled Binary` to export the file.

 __Warning__: if the `firmware config version` displayed at the very bottom of the web interface changes, your settings will be reset.
-They should othewise remain.
+They should otherwise remain.

 ## [Deprecated] Build with Arduino IDE